 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-Any claim that a particular therapy can treat or cure a medical condition is unlikely to be acceptable unless the advertiser is considered suitably qualified (Rule 12.2) and holds robust evidence to support the efficacy claim (Rule 12.1).
+Any claim that a particular therapy can diagnose, treat, help with or cure a medical condition is unlikely to be acceptable unless the advertiser is considered suitably qualified to diagnose or treat that symptom or condition (Rule 12.2) and holds robust evidence to support the efficacy claim (Rule 12.1).

 CAP understands that advertisers whose clientele include those who suffer from illness often find it challenging to explain the service they offer while not falling foul of the Code.
-In this guidance, we have listed some of the types of claims submitted to Copy Advice and demonstrate how small changes can change the acceptability of an ad.
+In this advice, we have listed some of the types of claims submitted to Copy Advice and demonstrate how small changes can change the acceptability of an claim.